Short Night of Glass Dolls

-Short Night of Glass Dolls (Italian: La Corta notte delle bambole di vetro) is a 1971 Italian giallo film.
-It is the directorial debut of Aldo Lado and stars Ingrid Thulin, Jean Sorel and Barbara Bach.
+Short Night of Glass Dolls (Italian: La corta notte delle bambole di vetro) is a 1971 giallo film directed by Aldo Lado in his directorial debut, and starring Ingrid Thulin, Jean Sorel, and Barbara Bach.
+Its plot follows an American journalist in Prague who is found apparently dead in a park, and charts the disappearance of his girlfriend and his search for her in the days prior.